 Restore HAN Device Log

-The Supplier composes a 'Restore HAN Device Log ' Service Request (SRV 8.12.1), to replicate the CHF Device Log from the removed CH on to the CHF Device Log of the replacement CH, and sends it to the DCC.
+For SMETS2+ Devices, the Supplier composes a 'Restore HAN Device Log ' Service Request (SRV 8.12.1), to replicate the CHF Device Log from the removed CH on to the CHF Device Log of the replacement CH, and sends it to the DCC.

 The DCC receives the Service Request, completes Non-Critical Service Request Processing, and sends a ‘Restore CHF Device Log (CCS03)’ Command to the CHF.